Steve Cangialosi

-Steven Donato Cangialosi (born October 28, 1963) is a television play-by-play announcer for MLS on Apple TV.
-He was the New York Red Bulls announcer on the MSG Network, and also worked on MLS, Serie A, La Liga, DFB Pokal, Bundesliga and international soccer matches for ESPN.
+Steven Donato Cangialosi (born October 28, 1963) is a television sports broadcaster who serves as play-by-play announcer for Major League Soccer matches on Apple TV+.
+He was previously the New York Red Bulls' announcer on the MSG Network, and also has announced for soccer matches for ESPN.

-Cangialosi replaced Mike "Doc" Emrick as the television voice of the New Jersey Devils when Emrick stepped down after 21 seasons in 2011.
+In addition to soccer matches, Cangialosi was also the play-by-play announcer for the New Jersey Devils hockey team where he did calls for the team from 2011 to 2022.
+Cangialosi replaced Mike "Doc" Emrick as the television voice of the Devils when Emrick stepped down after 21 seasons in 2011.
 He served with color analyst and former NHL defenseman Ken Daneyko after working for three seasons with former NHL goaltender Chico Resch.
 Prior to this, Cangialosi served as the backup play-by-play announcer to Emrick and the primary studio host for pre/post and intermission studio shows.
 He has also had other various jobs in television and radio including a three-year run as a sports talk-show host on ESPN radio in New York City.
 Steve Cangialosi worked on his first Olympic Games at the London 2012 event, broadcasting several soccer matches.

-Cangialosi worked on Red Bulls games with color analyst and former New York Cosmos goalkeeper Shep Messing and also occasionally worked on international soccer matches for BeIn Sport, Fox Sports and NBC Sports, where he has broadcast several Olympic, Gold Cup, and Europa League soccer matches.
-In addition to soccer matches, Cangialosi was also the former play-by-play announcer for the New Jersey Devils hockey team where he did calls for the team from 2011 to 2022.
+Cangialosi worked on Red Bulls games with color analyst and former New York Cosmos goalkeeper Shep Messing and also occasionally worked on international soccer matches for beIN Sports, Fox Sports and NBC Sports, where he has broadcast several Olympic, Gold Cup, and Europa League soccer matches.